gauravcodepro/gauravcodepro/approach.md

    - Do you know me directly or through any other person.
    - If you know me through other person, did you attempted to talk to me directly.
 - If answer to any of these questions is inconsistent or not applicable then kindly dont contact.
-- Instead of me writing that please invest your time effectively in yourself.
-Read these points and self evaluate.
-- I appreciate you investing your time in yourself and giving you the credit you deserve to yourself.
+- I appreciate you investing your time in yourself and giving you the credit, importance you deserve to yourself.
 - Thank you for reading and self evaluating this.
 - Dont waste your time if i havent or never talked or even talked once in years, i dont even remember.